 The Chairman and the members of the Audit Committee are appointed by the Board of Directors of the Company.
-At least one committee member must be a financial expert who has significant knowledge and experience in accounting and accounting principles applicable to the Company.
-The Board of Directors elected in the Annual General Meeting held on April 12, 2017 decided in its assembly meeting held on the same day to elect Mr. Staffan Simberg (Chairman of the Committee) and Ms. Kirsi Komi as members of the Audit Committee.
-All members of the committee are independent from immediate interest of both the Company and its significant shareholders and they have long term experience in business management.
+At least one Committee member must be a financial expert who has significant knowledge and experience in accounting and accounting principles applicable to the Company.
+The Board of Directors elected in the Annual General Meeting held on April 11, 2018 decided in its assembly meeting held on the same day to elect Mr. Juha Putkiranta (Chairman of the Committee) and Ms. Riitta Tiuraniemi as members of the Audit Committee.
+All members of the Committee are independent from immediate interest of both the Company and its significant shareholders and they have long term experience in business management.
 The Board of Directors decided further in its same meeting to invite authorized public accountant Seppo Laine as external advisor of the Board of Directors.

-In addition to committee members, other regular participants to the committee meetings are CEO, CFO and CLO that acts as the Committee's secretary and optionally external auditors.
-Further, the committee members may meet the external auditors without the operative management being present in such meetings.
-In 2016, the Audit Committee convened six (6) times to ordinary meetings.
-The Committee has evaluated, prepared and reviewed, inter alia, the following subject matters during the financial period of January 1, 2016December 31, 2016:
+In addition to Committee members, other regular participants to the committee meetings are CEO, CFO and CLO who acts as the Committee´s secretary and optionally external auditors.
+Further, the Committee members may meet the external auditors without the operative management being present in such meetings.
+In 2017, the Audit Committee convened six (6) times to ordinary meetings.
+The Committee has evaluated, prepared and reviewed, inter alia, the following subject matters during the financial period of January 1, 2017December 31, 2017: